tjg0010/survey_app/README.md

 The strings mapped to each screen's "text" element are parsed as HTML.
 This means that you can add very basic formatting, by adding <br/> elements to the text to create line breaks.

 ### The "diaryDates" element
 An array of notification times.
-This element is not mandatory, and if missing, the app will set 2 notification times using its default values (Wednesday at 20:00 and Saturday at 21:00).
+This element is not mandatory, and if missing the app will not set any notification times.
 Each notification time in this array is consisted of:
+- **"dayOfWeek"** - (mandatory) one of the days of the week in which you want the notification to pop.
+Can be one of the following: ```"SUNDAY", "MONDAY", "TUESDAY", "WEDNESDAY", "THURSDAY", "FRIDAY", "SATURDAY"```.
+- **"hour"** - the hour, in 24 hours format, in which the notification should pop.
+- **"minute"** - the minute in the given hour and day of week the notification should pop.
+Can be between ```0``` and ```59```.

+### The "bluetoothSamplingDates" element
+Similarly to [diaryDates](#the-diaryDates-element), this is an array of bluetooth sampling times.
+This element is not mandatory, and when not supplied no bluetooth samples will be done by the client app.
+Bluetooth sampling was designed this way (by supplying desired times) because of its heavy battery usage.
+A bluetooth sample may take up to 1 minute (this is set as an active time cap for the sampling), so requested time should at least have a 2 minutes gap between one another.
+Each sample time in this array is consisted of:
 - **"dayOfWeek"** - (mandatory) one of the days of the week in which you want the notification to pop.
 Can be one of the following: ```"SUNDAY", "MONDAY", "TUESDAY", "WEDNESDAY", "THURSDAY", "FRIDAY", "SATURDAY"```.
 - **"hour"** - the hour, in 24 hours format, in which the notification should pop.
 - **"minute"** - the minute in the given hour and day of week the notification should pop.
 Can be between ```0``` and ```59```.